 I really can’t tell you how grateful I am for your help and presence through the very LONG process of getting Lillian here.
 You made all the difference in helping me stay calm and comfortable.
 I am so, so glad you were there with us.
 I know I couldn’t have made it as far as I did without your help and even though things didn’t go as planned, I have no regrets & feel content in all out decisions.

 Thank you ever so much,

 Michelle’s background is as a first responder.
 As a firefighter/EMT for several years, she developed a love for caring for others.
 After using a doula herself with the birth of her second child, she realized what a positive impact they can have for a mother in labor.
-Her Christian faith plays a large part in her role as a doula, praying with and for her clients before, during and after their labors.
-She strongly believes that as a doula, her responsibility is to help the mother achieve whatever kind of labor she wants, whether that be at home, at a hospital or birth center, medicated or unmedicated.
+After working as a doula and childbirth educator for seven years, Michelle returned to school for her BSN.
+She graduated from UT Tyler with her BSN in 2016 and now works full time as an RN.
+She still enjoys working with repeat clients and teaching childbirth classes as her schedule allows.
+She strongly believes that as a doula and childbirth educator, her responsibility is to help the mother achieve whatever kind of labor she wants, whether that be at home, at a hospital or birth center, medicated or unmedicated.
 Her personal birth experience has included an induction, a c-section and an unmedicated VBAC.
-As a wife and mother of three, Michelle enjoys spending time with her family, sewing, and volunteering at her church in her spare time.
+As a wife and mother of three, Michelle enjoys camping, sewing, and taking her kids to practice!

 Services & Qualifications